-This report, prepared as of June 30, 2021 (the Measurement Date), presents information to assist the Teachers Retirement Association of Minnesota in meeting the requirements of GASB 67.
-Much of the material provided in this report is based on the data, assumptions, and results of the annual funding actuarial valuation of the System performed as of July 1, 2021 (the Valuation Date) except a different discount rate was used for GASB 67 (7.00% versus 7.50%).
+This report, prepared as of June 30, 2023 (the Measurement Date), presents information to assist the Teachers Retirement Association of Minnesota in meeting the requirements of GASB 67.
+Much of the material provided in this report is based on the data, assumptions, and results of the annual funding actuarial valuation of the System performed as of July 1, 2023 (the Valuation Date).
 The results of the funding valuation will be detailed in a separate report.
 Note that the treatment of the Earnings Limitation Savings Account (ELSA) is handled differently in the funding valuation and the GASB 67 report.
 In the funding valuation, the Fiduciary Net Position (FNP) is reduced by the amounts in the ELSA to arrive at the net position for pensions.
 For the GASB 67 report, the FNP is not adjusted by the amount of the ELSA but instead the amount of the ELSA is included in the total pension liability.